GitKDF/docker-airnef-service/README.md

 # docker-airnef

 This fork will run airnef continuously.
 Setup to run on a synology nas so that at any time files can be downloaded to the NAS by initiating a transfer from the camera.
 Tested with a Sony a5000.

-The entry[entrypoint runs a bash script that will filter out the messages from the console window (and thus the container manager log) that airnef is waiting X seconds to try again.
-It will also restart the process once it ends unless it has an abnormal exit code.
-This keeps the NAS from sending emails that the container stopped unexpectedly each time you initiate a transfer.
+Examples:

-Example:
+On a Synology NAS, simply add the image as a container, map a volume from your desired output folder to \output, set any options in the ENV variables, and ensure that the network it uses can see devices on your local network.

 ```
 docker run -d \
         --name vvintan0 \